caifyoca/artisan-craftman-project/README.md

 * **Craftsman or Artisan** :
 A **craftsman** is a person who practices a manual and traditional trade.
 They master specific techniques to manufacture, repair, or restore objects.
 Craftsmen are often recognized for their skill, creativity, and attention to detail.

-# Classes or entities definiotion
+# Classes or entities definition

 ### Enumerations